 The opportunity is to develop theories of emergence that are not just relevant for emerging markets, but for MNEs in general.
 Further, this would allow IB scholars to contribute to broader theories and fields (e.g., strategic management, organizational theory).
-For example, one of the central questions in the field of strategic management is how firms develop dynamic capabilities that enable adaptation to a variety of markets and opportunities (Helfat et al., 2007; Teece, Pisano, & Shuen, 1997).
+For example, one of the central questions in the field of strategic management is how firms develop dynamic capabilities that enable adaptation to a variety of markets and opportunities (Helfat, Finkelstein, Mitchell, Peteraf, Singh, Teece, et al. 2007; Teece, Pisano, & Shuen, 1997).
 Emerging markets may be an ideal setting to observe the development of capabilities (at least those relevant for international expansion) because data are available for the pre-internationalization period.
 Another example comes from institutional theory, where the literature has shifted from understanding the consequences of institutions (North, 1990; Scott, 2001) to their antecedents-or processes of institutionalization (Barley & Tolbert, 1997; Powell, White, Koput, & Owen-Smith, 2005).
-Here again emerging markets allow for the observation of the genesis and evolution of social, political, and economic conditions that create the requisite ecosystem for firms to be globally competitive. iii about "emerging" markets from what is simply driven by differences in firm or country experience.
-That is, some differences between emerging and developed markets are real in the sense that they represent distinct ways of doing things.
-But other differences may simply be driven by the fact that some firms and countries have had a longer runway to develop the capabilities and ecosystem to support internationalization.
-For example, if we were to compare a newly internationalizing firm from the U.S. or Europe (say a relatively young startup) to an EMNE, we may observe that they both lack strong or well-defined FSAs.
-This makes sense because both are inexperienced firms on the international stage.
-We would expect that, with experience, they may develop world-class FSAs.
-Indeed, the "large" MNEs from developed markets once had to develop them as well.
-This suggests the importance of accounting for age, cohort, and experience effects (Tang & Zhao, 2017).
+Here again emerging markets allow for the observation of the genesis and evolution of social, political, and economic conditions that create the requisite ecosystem for firms to be globally competitive.3